GuiPimenta-Dev/lambda-forge-docs/docs/page5.md

 </div>

-## Development Stage
+## Development Environment

-The `Development` stage is where the initial coding and feature implementation occur, allowing developers to make frequent changes and test new ideas in an isolated environment.
+The `Development` environment is where the initial coding and feature implementation occur, allowing developers to make frequent changes and test new ideas in an isolated environment.

-This stage is strategically structured to facilitate rapid deployments, allowing new features to be rolled out directly without undergoing any preliminary validation steps.
+This environment is strategically structured to facilitate rapid deployments, allowing new features to be rolled out directly without undergoing any preliminary validation steps.
 It functions essentially as a sandbox environment, providing developers with a space to both develop and test new features in a fast-paced and flexible setting.
 This approach enables immediate feedback and iterative improvements, streamlining the development process.

-### Configuring the Dev Stage
+### Configuring the Development Environment

-Let's examine the configuration file for the development pipeline.
+This section details the setup process for the development environment.

 ```python title="infra/stacks/dev_stack.py" linenums="1"
 import aws_cdk as cdk